memtt/malt/src/doc/common_functions.md

 Locking
 -------

-At low level MATT provide two wrapper classes for locks : Mutex and Spinlock which can be used as :
+At low level MALT provide two wrapper classes for locks : Mutex and Spinlock which can be used as :

 	#include <portability/Mutex.hpp>